Mormons: Pioneer era

 By 1857, tensions had again escalated between Mormons and other Americans, primarily due to accusations involving polygamy and the theocratic rule of the Utah Territory by Brigham Young.
 In 1857, U.S. President James Buchanan sent an army to Utah, which Mormons interpreted as open aggression against them.
 Fearing a repeat of Missouri and Illinois, the Mormons prepared to defend themselves, determined to torch their own homes if they were invaded.
-The relatively peaceful Utah War ensued from 1857 to 1858, in which the most notable instance of violence was the Mountain Meadows massacre when leaders of a local Mormon militia ordered the killing of a civilian emigrant party that was traveling through Utah during the escalating tensions.
+The Utah War ensued from 1857 to 1858, in which the most notable instance of violence was the Mountain Meadows massacre when leaders of a local Mormon militia ordered the killing of a civilian emigrant party that was traveling through Utah during the escalating tensions.
 In 1858, Young agreed to step down from his position as governor and was replaced by a non-Mormon, Alfred Cumming.
 Nevertheless, the LDS Church still wielded significant political power in the Utah Territory.

 At Young's death in 1877, he was followed by other LDS Church presidents, who resisted efforts by the United States Congress to outlaw Mormon polygamous marriages.
 In 1878, the U.S. Supreme Court ruled in Reynolds v.
 United States that religious duty was not a suitable defense for practicing polygamy.
 Many Mormon polygamists went into hiding; later, Congress began seizing church assets.
 In September 1890, church president Wilford Woodruff issued a Manifesto that officially suspended the practice of polygamy.
 Although this Manifesto did not dissolve existing plural marriages, relations with the United States markedly improved after 1890, such that Utah was admitted as a U.S. state in 1896.
 After the Manifesto, some Mormons continued to enter into polygamous marriages, but these eventually stopped in 1904 when church president Joseph F. Smith disavowed polygamy before Congress and issued a "Second Manifesto" calling for all plural marriages in the church to cease.
 Eventually, the church adopted a policy of excommunicating members found practicing polygamy, and today actively seeks to distance itself from "fundamentalist" groups that continue the practice.